Which Personality Type Are You?

 First off, the Myers Briggs type indicator is about preference, not ability.

-- Fold your arms – What does that feel like?
+Try this: Fold your arms – What does that feel like?
 Normal?
 Natural?
 Comfortable?

-- Now fold them the other way around – You might have thought it was going to be difficult.
-Perhaps even that you wouldn’t be able to do it at all.
+Now fold them the other way around – You might have thought it was going to be difficult.
+Perhaps even you wouldn’t be able to do it at all.
 Did you manage it even so?

-- Okay, now unfold them again – What did folding them in a different way feel like?
+Okay, now unfold them again – What did folding them in a different way feel like?
 Uncomfortable?
 Unnatural?
 Weird?

-- Okay.
+Okay.
 Fold your arms again.
 Did you revert to your most comfortable version?

 It’s worth saying that knowing your personality type doesn’t suddenly make you aware of what you enjoy most or least.
-You no doubt already know this.
-What it does do is shine a light on why this might be.
+No doubt, you already know this.
+However, what it does do is shine a light on why this might be.
 Of course, we may still have to get on and do those things we relish least in the world of work and in life.
 We may even get quite good at doing them!
-However, our preference won’t change because of our new-found ability.
+However, our preferences won’t change because of our newfound understanding.